locator-kn/ark/README.md

 ```bash
 ./build-webapp-dependency
 ```
- - To run the apllication enter the following in to the terminal:
+ - To run the application, enter the following in to the terminal:
 ```bash
 gulp
 ```

 You can now open http://localhost:3001

-If you want to see all routes go to http://localhost:3001/documentation
+If you want to see a swagger ui, go to [http://localhost:3001/documentation](http://localhost:3001/documentation)